crismclaughlin/Cinch/README.markdown

 ### Controllers

 Controllers are located in the `controllers` directory and follow a strict naming convention.
-As an example: if we were to visit the url `http://example.com/foo/` then your controller would be named `FooController.php`.
+As an example, if we were to visit the url `http://example.com/blog/` then your controller would be named `BlogController.php`.
 As for the source:

     <?php
-    namespace FooController;
+    namespace BlogController;

     function index()
     {
         echo 'Default action!';
     }

-    function bar()
+    function tags()
     {
-        echo 'The bar action!';
+        echo 'The tags action!';
     }

+    function tagged($tags)
+    {
+        echo 'The tagged action with the following parameter:' . $tags;
+    }

-In the source above you may have noticed that we have two routes declared: `index` and `bar`.
-Index is the default action called if no action is present in the URL.
-If we were to visit the url `http://example.com/foo/bar/` then the `bar` function would be called.
+The first thing you should have noticed is we declared a namespace `BlogController`.
+This namespace, which helps keep Cinch organized, must be the same name as your controller source file.
+Next we have declared three actions: `index`, `tags`, and `tagged`.
+Index is the default action and will only be called if no action is present in the URL.
+So, following the above example, if we visited `http://example.com/blog/` the default action would be called.
+If we were to visit the url `http://example.com/blog/tags/` then the `tags` function would be called.
+Finally if we want to pass in parameters to an action we